Intensive care unit (ICU)

 StoneSprings Hospital Center will provide intensive care to patients who need close monitoring and advanced medical care.
-Our intensive care unit (ICU), sometimes known as a critical care unit (CCU), treats medical and surgical patients with the most serious needs; our progressive care unit (PCU) will be for patients who require more nursing care than is available on a general unit.
+Our intensive care unit (ICU), sometimes known as a critical care unit (CCU), treats medical and surgical patients with the most serious needs; our progressive care unit (PCU) is for patients who require more nursing care than is available on a general unit.

-Our specially trained teams will provide the constant monitoring and attentive care you'd want for a friend or family member in greatest need—and we're conveniently located so you can stay close to your loved one.
+Our specially trained teams provide the constant monitoring and attentive care you'd want for a friend or family member in greatest need—and we're conveniently located so you can stay close to your loved one.

 Our intensive care teams include: